gracenw/eigenjuno/README.md

 # Object Detection and Classification for JunoCam Images
 - Python notebook containing current research for using eigenimages to detect features on Jupiter's surface
 - Does not include stitching workload
-- Code based on tutorials found [here](https://pythonmachinelearning.pro/face-recognition-with-eigenfaces/) and [here](https://www.betterdatascience.com/eigenfaces%E2%80%8A-%E2%80%8Aface-classification-in-python/)
+- Code based on tutorials found [here](https://pythonmachinelearning.pro/face-recognition-with-eigenfaces/) and [here](https://www.betterdatascience.com/eigenfaces%E2%80%8A-%E2%80%8Aface-classification-in-python/), and algorithm found [here](https://sites.cs.ucsb.edu/~mturk/Papers/mturk-CVPR91.pdf)

 ## Previous Milestones
 - Eigenimaging proves to be easily trainable using SVM on JunoCam images